c-hudson/muddler/README.md

        misspelled words (dependant upon browser). o Multiple Window Support - Fire up multiple browser windows or terminals as needed.
-Each window has its own focus independant of other windows.
+Each window has its own focus independant of other windows. o Muddler will work if any optional perl modules are not installed.

 ```
 # muddler goals